subscriptions-project/swg-js/docs/contributions-flow.md

 ## Contribution options

-The contributions API (`showContributions`) accept a list of SKUs to be displayed.
+The contributions API (`showContributions`) accepts a list of SKUs to be displayed.

 For instance: